kameryn1811/Bandcamp-Downloader/README.md

 3. Double-click `Bandcamp Downloader GUI.bat` (optionally create a shortcut to this file and pin it to your startmenu, taskbar, desktop, etc)
 4. The app will check for and help install any missing dependencies

-That's it!
-No manual package installation needed - the script handles it.

 **Supported URLs**

 * Album pages: `https://[artist].bandcamp.com/album/[album]`